Access & Support Services

 FM Systems Installed in Venues at RIT

 FM systems are installed in more than 30 venues at RIT, including general classrooms, laboratories, auditoriums and theaters.
 Signage outside the venue indicates that there is a system present and informs the user where the receivers can be obtained (e.g. box office, sound control booth, HelpDesk).
 Receivers are loaned free of charge; users are required to leave a driver's license or picture ID.
 A list of venues is available on the CSS webpage.

 Associate+Bachelor's Degree Programs

 Direct Instruction and Instruction with Access Services: If you qualify for these programs, NTID instructors will use a variety of communication strategies to communicate directly with you in your courses.
-In cases where a faculty member’s communication strategies do not appropriately meet your needs, you can request access services under NTID's FDI guidelines.
-FDI requests are considered on a case-by-case basis and provision of additional services is not guaranteed.
-For courses in your program that are taught by faculty members in RIT's eight mainstream coleges, you may request additional access services.
-You also may take advantage of educational support such as tutoring by experienced faculty tutors, career counseling and academic advising.
+In cases where a faculty member’s communication strategies do not appropriately meet your needs, you can request access services from the Department of Access Services for courses at NTID via the MyAccess.RIT.edu website.
+For courses in your program that are taught by faculty members in RIT's eight mainstream colleges, you also may request access services.
+In addition, you can take advantage of educational support such as tutoring by experienced faculty tutors, career counseling and academic advising.